 Morgan’s death came a day after recording wrapped on the final episode; a day after the actors threw their collars into the audience.
 All sorts of moments and phrases in earlier episodes take on a near-prophetic quality afterwards, almost as if the ending were preordained.
 Ted drawing three Death cards in that early lift from Terry Pratchett’s Mort; Father Liam Finnegan and Bishop Jordan succumbing to heart attacks; Dougal mistaking Ted for a too-young ghost.
 We could even implicate that fifth figure, that ill omen shadowing our heroes at the beginning of each episode as the doomed helicopter closes in.
 Linehan has often said that he believes Morgan, on some level, kept himself alive those last few weeks out of sheer determination – that his body finally “gave up” once he had completed the project he loved, cementing his legacy.
 Morgan remained excited about future projects until the end, but on some primal level, he may well have known this would be his last.

 In earlier drafts, the episode jumps forward a month after Ted announces the news to the others, and has him become enormously popular because the prospect of America is inspiring him to write brilliant sermons.
 Teenagers queue for autographs, and everyone on Craggy Island signs a petition to Bishop Brennan asking that Ted be made to stay – including, to Buzz’s confusion, Ted himself.
 Continuing the boxing metaphor, Buzz has the reluctant Ted “throw” a Mass, deliberately disappointing his parishioners so that they will allow him to leave.
 It’s an extraneous subplot, and its removal doesn’t change the plot substantially, but these details further illustrate the sweep of Ted’s struggle.
 Indeed, if he’d already decided (more or less) that he did not want the promotion this early in the story, why stop there?
 Perhaps Ted, on some level he cannot consciously acknowledge, actually wanted his financial indiscretions in Castlelawn to be noticed – wanted to be sent back to Craggy Island?
-We might even look farther back, and speculate that a sense of alienation from the normal world, a jaded longing for something different, may well have been operating on some level of his mind the fateful day he took that trip to Las Vegas.
+We might even look further back, and speculate that a sense of alienation from the normal world, a jaded longing for something different, may well have been operating on some level of his mind the fateful day he took that trip to Las Vegas.

 The show originally ended with a flash-forward to the “It’s Still Great Being a Priest!” conference, where Ted finds Kevin on the same window ledge, on the verge of suicide once again.
 Rather than attempting to coax Kevin back in, he joins him on the ledge, saying “Move up a bit.”
 As Ted struggles to decide whether to end his life, the episode ends.
 This scene was filmed, but the audience found it baffling and unfunny.
 One problem was that it made the episode a little too symmetrical, to the point that viewers might have mistaken it for some sort of dream sequence or flashback to the opening scene.
 Another was that it was a jarringly morbid ending for a light-hearted sitcom – not that that can’t work (eg, Blackadder Goes Forth), but Ted simply hadn’t laid the groundwork needed for that kind of darkness and intensity to feel earned and satisfying.
 Another issue was the implication that Ted spiralled into depression after learning that the others never really wanted to go to America, that he could have abandoned them with a clear conscience.
 This doesn’t sit well with the rest of the episode, or the show – Ted is a man who has grown entwined with Craggy Island, and his unorthodox flock have become as fundamental to him as he has to them.
 After Morgan died, there was no question – Father Ted could not end like this.
 Something had to be done.